Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Ablation

 \subsection{Contribution of Residual Diffusion Formulation}

-To quantify the impact of the residual formulation in our denoising diffusion process, we conduct an ablation study comparing our proposed RD-JSCC scheme against a conventional GD-JSCC baseline.
+To quantify the impact of the residual formulation in our denoising diffusion process, we conduct an ablation study comparing our proposed RD-JSCC scheme against a conventional Gaussian Diffusion (GD) JSCC baseline.
 The baseline follows the standard formulation introduced in~\cite{kim2025generative}, where the reverse diffusion process is initialized from pure Gaussian noise and trained to generate the CSI purely based on the conditioning signal.
-In contrast, RD-JSCC initializes the reverse diffusion with a coarse reconstruction obtained from a lightweight autoencoder and performs iterative denoising on the residual between the ground-truth CSI and this initial estimate.
+In contrast, RD-JSCC initiates reverse diffusion with a coarse reconstruction from a lightweight autoencoder and iteratively denoises the residual between the ground-truth CSI and this initial estimate.